Ontario Highway 416

 King's Highway 416, commonly referred to as Highway 416 and as the Veterans Memorial Highway, is a 400-series highway in the Canadian province of Ontario that connects the Trans-Canada Highway (Highway 417) in Ottawa with Highway 401 between Brockville and Cornwall.
 The 76.4 km freeway acts as an important trade corridor from Interstate 81 between New York and Eastern Ontario via Highway 401, as well as the fastest link between Ottawa and Toronto.
 Highway 416 passes through a largely rural area, except near its northern terminus where it enters the suburbs of Ottawa.
 The freeway also serves several communities along its length, notably Spencerville and Kemptville.

 Highway 416 had two distinct construction phases.
 Highway 416 "North" was the 21 km segment starting from an interchange at Highway 417 and bypassing the original route of Highway 16 into Ottawa (now Prince of Wales Drive) along a new right-of-way.
-Highway 416 "South" was the twinning of 57 km of Highway 16 New—a two-lane expressway constructed throughout the 1970s and finished in 1983 that bypassed the original highway—and the construction of a new interchange with Highway 401.
+Highway 416 "South" was the twinning of 57 km of Highway 16 New (a two-lane expressway constructed throughout the 1970s and finished in 1983 that bypassed the original Highway 16), plus a new Y interchange connecting to Highway 401 towards Kingston and Toronto.
 Sections of both opened throughout the late 1990s.
 Highway 416 was commemorated as the Veterans Memorial Highway on the 54th anniversary of D-Day in 1998.
 The final link was officially opened by a World War I veteran and local officials on September 23, 1999.

 Route description

 Highway 416 begins at an interchange with Highway 401, branching to the north near the community of Johnstown in the United Counties of Leeds and Grenville.
 This interchange only provides access to and from the west of Highway 401, but immediately north of it, a second interchange with the remaining section of Highway 16 provides access from Johnstown and to a parclo interchange with both directions of Highway 401, as well as to the Ogdensburg-Prescott International Bridge crossing to Ogdensburg, New York.

 Proceeding north, the two carriageways of the freeway are separated by a 68 m forested median.

-The route is surrounded by thick forests for the next 6.2 mi.
+The freeway is surrounded by thick forests for the next 6.2 mi.
 As it passes beneath Leeds and Grenville County Road 44, the original routing of Highway 16 (the Prescott Highway) south of Spencerville, it exits the forest and enters farm fields.
 The route travels to the east of the community, access to which is provided by an interchange at County Road 21, and crosses a swamp and the South Nation River.

 Highway 416 crosses under the Prescott Highway a second time; to the north, the two remain roughly parallel but separated as they pass through a mix of farmland and forest.
 South of the community of Kemptville, the Prescott Highway crosses the route a third time, with an interchange connecting the two highways.

 The freeway curves to the northeast, bypassing Kemptville and featuring an interchange with County Road 43 (formerly Highway 43).